The International Children Accelerometer Database (ICAD)

 By pooling and reanalysing accelerometer data from different studies the ICAD has the potential to; a) increase statistical power due to a large sample size, b) create a more heterogeneous and potentially more representative sample, c) standardize and optimize the analytical methods used in the generation of outcome variables, and d) provide a means to study the causes of inter-study variability in physical activity.

-The ICAD project was funded by the National Prevention Research Initiative in the UK and is led by a steering committee including representatives from MRC Epidemiology Unit (Dr. Ulf Ekelund), University of Bath (Prof. Chris Riddoch and Prof. Ken Judge), University of Bristol (Dr. Ashley Cooper), and University of Saskatchewan (Dr. Lauren Sherar).
+The ICAD project was funded by the National Prevention Research Initiative in the UK and is led by a steering committee including representatives from MRC Epidemiology Unit (Prof. Ulf Ekelund, Dr. Esther van Sluijs), University of Bristol (Prof. Ashley Cooper, Dr. Angie Page), Loughborough University (Dr. Lauren Sherar, Dr. Dale Esliger) and Norwegian School of Sports Scineces (Prof. Ulf Ekelund).

-The database is managed by the MRC Epidemiology Unit and is exclusively available for partners until March 2012 and will thereafter be publicly available.
+The database is managed by the MRC Epidemiology Unit and is publicly available for data requests.

-- Sherar L, Griew P, Esliger D, Cooper A, Ekelund U, Judge K, Riddoch C. International children’s accelerometry database (ICAD): Design and methods.
-BMC Public Health 2011
+Sherar L, Griew P, Esliger D, Cooper A, Ekelund U, Judge K, Riddoch C. International children’s accelerometry database (ICAD): Design and methods.
+BMC Public Health, 2011 [full text]

-- Ekelund U, Luan JA, Sherar LB, Esliger DW, Grew P, Cooper A. Moderate to Vigorous Physical Activity and Sedentary Time and Cardiometabolic Risk Factors in Children and Adolescents.
-JAMA 2012;307:704-712
+Ekelund U, Luan JA, Sherar LB, Esliger DW, Grew P, Cooper A. Moderate to Vigorous Physical Activity and Sedentary Time and Cardiometabolic Risk Factors in Children and Adolescents.
+JAMA 2012; 307: 704-712 [full text]

 List of studies that have contributed data